 A semester course designed to provide students with the knowledge and understanding of civil and criminal law.
-Study current cases now happening in our country.
+Students will study current cases happening in our country.
 Students will stage a mock trial.

 INTRODUCTION TO WEB DESIGN CE1001 1/2 Credit 10-11-12